-Galtaji Temple is an ancient temple complex as well as a popular local Hindu pilgrim in Jaipur.
-There’s an interesting history of Galta ji.
+Before I talk about Galta Gate, let me share an interesting history of Galtaji Temple.
 The name Galta is derived from Rishi Galav who as per the local legend worshiped for 100 years.
 Pleased with his austerity & devotion, the almighty blessed this place with a perennial fountain of holy water.
 There’s a sacred bathing tank where Hindu pilgrims take a holy dip.
 During the reign of Maharaja Sawai Jai Singh II who founded Jaipur, many temples were built in this area.
 Surya Mandir is one of the prominent temples.
-Galtaji lies beyond the eastern hill range of Aravalis & can be reached either through Galta Gate or Ghat Ki Guni although former is popular due to its proximity to the city.
+Galtaji lies beyond the eastern hill range of Aravalis & can be reached either through Galta Gate or Ghat Ki Guni although the former is popular due to its proximity to the city.

-Inspiration for “Jaipur Then & Now” series is 290 years of founding of Jaipur city.
-Jaipur was founded on 18 November 1727 AD as India’s first planned city by Maharaja Sawai Jai Singh II.
+Inspiration for the “Jaipur Then & Now” series is 290 years of the founding of Jaipur city.
+The foundation of Jaipur was laid on 18 November 1727 AD by Maharaja Sawai Jai Singh II.
 Jaipur Then & Now aims at heritage conservation.

-Here is a picture of path that leads to Galtaji overlooking Sun Temple from Galta Gate.
-This picture was captured by Gobindram Oodeyram, a leading photo studio during the end of 19th century.
+Here is a picture of the path that pilgrims use to reach Galtaji captured from Galta Gate.
+This picture was shot by Gobindram Oodeyram, a leading photo studio from the 19th century.

-Here is a photo of Galta Gate shot 150 years after the Jaipur was founded in 1727 AD.
-I’m not 100% sure but it’s likely that the photographer of this picture is Lala Deen Dayal, one of the early photographers in India.
-Lala Deen Dayal captured the life on Indian streets, famous monuments as well as portraits of royalty during second half of 19th century.
+This picture of the Galta Gate was shot 150 years after Jaipur was founded in 1727 AD.
+I’m not cent percent sure but it’s likely that the photographer of this picture is Lala Deen Dayal, one of the early photographers in India.
+Lala Deen Dayal captured life on Indian streets, famous monuments as well as portraits of royalty during the second half of the 19th century.

-Let me show you another picture which I took earlier this year where I have tried to capture the same spot.
+Let me show you another picture that I took earlier this year where I tried to capture the same spot.

-Galta Gate still stands where it was but there’s an enormous amount of construction & buildings in the vicinity.
-Chhatris on its right can still be spotted, which now is a Hindu cremation site.
-Close to Galta Gate is a highway which leads to Delhi.
+The gate still stands where it was but there’s an enormous amount of construction & buildings in the vicinity.
+Chhatris on its right can still be spotted, a Hindu cremation site.
+Beyond this gate is a highway that leads to Delhi.

 The development over 150 years is understandable but the haphazard & unauthorized construction one sees in the vicinity is an eyesore.
 Due to the populist policies and vote bank, authorities never bothered to check on it.
-There is lot of filth near Galta Gate because this is a Hindu pilgrim site.
+There is a lot of filth near this ancient Gate because it’s part of a Hindu pilgrim site.
 People feed cows, monkeys, and other animals with offerings to earn good karma.
-One often comes across banana peels, grains, fodder strewn all over & animals loitering everywhere.
+One often comes across banana peels, grains, fodder strewed all over & animals loitering everywhere.

 It is not that cleaning doesn’t happen, the area is being cleaned on a regular basis but it is just not enough.

 To be honest, I prefer not to visit this area because of these reasons.
-I have mentioned this in one of my earlier post – Surya Mandir/ Sun Temple, Jaipur…Stupefying Views!
+I have mentioned this in one of my earlier posts – Surya Mandir/ Sun Temple, Jaipur…Stupefying Views!

-Litter, animals, unauthorized encroachments, damaged foot path are difficult to bear with.
+Litter, animals, unauthorized encroachments, and damaged footpaths are difficult to bear.
 While the government is spending a huge sum of money on private temple trusts in the vicinity, this area has been ignored.
 Authorities must understand that many foreign tourists visit Galtaji temple because it is a tourist attraction.
-Galtaji Temple is famous among foreign tourists as Monkey Temple because of a large number of resident monkeys.
+Galtaji Temple is famous among foreign tourists as Monkey Temple because of the large number of monkeys.

-It is really a pity to see this entire route from Galta Gate to Galta Temple in such a state.
-It was a scenic route and residents would often hike up the Galta hills for the great view and to enjoy nature.
-This is a prominent route for reaching Galtaji Temple.
-I’m hoping that authorities will take some action and restore its old glory.
-At the same time residents too need to do their bit by not littering.
+It is really a pity to see this entire route from Galta Gate to Galtaji Temple in such a state.
+It used to be a scenic route and residents would often hike up the Galta hills for a great view.
+This is still a popular route among residents to reach Galtaji Temple.
+I’m hoping that authorities will take some action and restore its former glory.
+At the same time, residents need to do their bit by not littering.

-All old pictures have been sourced from Internet.
-In case, some one has any issues with this post, kindly let me know.
+All old pictures have been sourced from the Internet.
+In case, someone has any issues with this post, kindly let me know.